andrewtdinh/myBlog/README.md

-## Implementing a todo app using Angular-Firebase
+## Implementing my own blog using Angular and Firebase.